codynhanpham/wordle-solver/README.md

 ## Syntax
 ***If there is nothing to input for any of these fields, just hit enter to go to the next.***
-- Fist, you'll have to input the gray (wrong) letters from your first guess as a comma separated list.
+- First, you'll have to input the gray (wrong) letters from your first guess as a comma separated list.
 For example: `l,e,r,t`.
 - Hit enter to go to the next one.
 - Put in the correct letters that are in the wrong position (yellow letters).
 This time, include their position from 1-5 in this format: `p1,l2,a3,n4,t5`.
 - Same thing, just hit enter ~